 Drivers don’t typically need to replace the engines or transmissions in their cars.
 Likewise, electric car drivers don’t typically replace their batteries.
 Most car manufacturers offer warranties on their batteries for 8 to 10 years.

-- Most automakers warranty their electric car batteries for 8 to 10 years or 150,000 miles.
-Consumer Reports estimated that on average, well-cared for EV batteries can last 200,000 miles.
+- Federal law requires all EV batteries to be under warranty for at least 8 years or 100,000 miles.
+Consumer Reports estimates that on average, well-cared for EV batteries can last 200,000 miles.

 Get the Facts About Electric Cars